0x62/soton-efy-notes/Electricity & Electronics/Circuit Theory (2).md

 Many low power devices (relative to appliances like heaters, cookers, kettles etc) take in AC from mains but immediately convert to DC.

+## Short Circuit

+A short circuit happens when current takes an unintended path with little or no resistance.
+THis usually occurs if two points in a circuit that should be separate accidentally touch - for example because of faulty wiring or wrong connection.

+Because there is almost no resistance, the current can rise dramatically.
+This excessive current generates heat, which can damage components, melt wires and even cause fires.

+Short circuits are a serious fault, and why protective devices like fuses and circuit breakers are essential in electrical systems.

 ## Resistors

 Resistors are one of the most common components – they resist the flow of electrical current by turning some of the energy into heat.
 This helps you control how much current moves through different parts of a circuit. [[Circuit Theory (1)#Resistance|Resistance]] is measured in Ohms ($\Omega$).